 Monthly Archives: February 2007

 Ski Days 15 – 21: The Valentine’s Day Storm plowed through the southern Adirondacks early in the week.
-We arrived at Gore a few days later, and it was a great time to be there.
+We arrived in North River a few days later, and it was a great time to be there.
 Initially we had trouble getting to the cabin as our plow guy certainly had his hands full.
 We measured 40 inches, and walking the 500 feet to our camp from the road in waist high snow took 20 minutes the first time.
 Also power outages lead to plumbing issues.

 I added Upper Darby to my list.
-I spent most of my time on Lower Steilhang and the High Pines “Glades” that have to have become my favorite.
-I was basically teaching myself to do bumps and trees on some pretty narrow 180s (Atomic TM22s – 107-72-90) and lovin’ it.
+I spent most of my time on Lower Steilhang and the High Pines “Glades” that have become my favorite.
+I was teaching myself to do bumps and trees on some pretty narrow 180s (Atomic TM22s – 107-72-90) and lovin’ it.
 Each day as the bumps got deeper, especially on High Pines it got a bit tougher but I skied it everyday until this past Friday 2/23.
 The whole thing was a great experience.
 Zelda was awesome – skiing Chatiemac over and over while I was ducking into the Straightbrook Glades.

 Ski Days 11, 12, 13 and 14